dbt-labs/docs.getdbt.com/website/docs/docs/deploy/webhooks.md

 :::tip Videos
 If you're intersted in course learning with videos, check out the [Webhooks on-demand course](https://courses.getdbt.com/courses/webhooks) from dbt Labs.

-You can also check out the [dbt Fundamentals course](https://courses.getdbt.com/courses/fundamentals) that we offer for free.
+You can also check out the free [dbt Fundamentals course](https://courses.getdbt.com/courses/fundamentals).
 :::

 ## Prerequisites